QuentinRa/intellij-ocaml/README.md

 | ❌ You can download OCaml                         |
 | ❌ You can add/remove libraries for a module      |

-An SDK is a folder in which you got a folder "bin" with ocaml, ... and a folder "lib" with the sources.
+An SDK is a folder (**named after its ocaml version** such as 4.05.0) in which you got a folder "bin" with ocaml, ... and a folder "lib" with the sources.
 On opam, the folder `.opam-switch/sources/` will also be checked.

 ## 📄 License